jybaek/translate-in-terminal/README.md

 Do not open your browser for translation anymore.
 We do not like touching the mouse or annoying you.

 ## Installation
+If you want to use the latest version, use the second method.
 ```bash
 pip install terminal-translator
 or